earthly/website/blog/_posts/2021-09-22-awk-examples.md

 2012-05-03      Chocoholic heaven
 2012-05-03      Quilt Art Projects for Children
 ```
-Note also how we are able to print more than one column and add a tab between them.

 <div class="notice--info">
 **What I've learned**

-AWK creates a variable for each field in a record ($1, $2 ... $NF), based on the fieled seperator which is whitespace by default.
+AWK creates a variable for each field in a record ($1, $2 ... $NF), based on the field separator which is whitespace by default.

 </div>

 <div class="notice--info">
 **Side Note: NF and NR**

-$NF may seem like a strange name for the last field in a record, but `NF` is  actually a variable holding the Number of Fields in that record.
-We are just using its value as an index to refer to the last element.
+`$NF` seems like a unusual name for printing the last column
+, right? but `NF` is actually a variable holding the *Number of Fields* in a record.
+We are just using its value as an index to refer to the last field.

 We can print the actual value like this:
 ```